inderpal2406/ansible-training-environments/project-2/ansible/pubans/README.md

 90. Create pvtjump server.
 91. Update it in all required files and playbooks and configure it using ansible.
 92. Add playbook 07a_update_apt_cache_on_ubuntu.yml to update apt cache before pkg installation on ubuntu hosts.
 At times pkg installation on ubuntu hosts fail as apt cache is not updated, particularly in new hosts.
+93. If we specify regexp in lineinfile module along with insertafter, the line gets inserted after required line, but the line having regexp is deleted.
+Since we wanted to keep the line with regexp, we didn't use regexp argument in lineinfile module in playbook 12_increase_ssh_session_timeout.yml.
+94. Playbook 12_increase_ssh_session_timeout.yml is written to increase timeout duration for ssh session.
+But still the ssh session to EC2 instance gets reset after inactivity.
+So, this didn't prove usefule.